teigen30/PNAImageClassification/README.md

 Final Model:

-The final model was a more complex CNN made up of ____ layers.
-About the layers …
+The final model (Model 5) was a more complex CNN made up of nine layers.
+The CNN contained Dense (3), Conv2D (2), Flatten (1), Dropout (1), and Average Pooling (2) layers.
+The model had a precision score of 0.8026, recall of 0.9616, accuracy at 0.8280, and a loss of 0.3594.

 **Model Results**